AndradeMaicon/myskills/README.md

 ### Objective:

-*This project, it is a simple app where somone can whrit and add your skillson a simple list.*
+*This project, it is a simple app where someone can write and add your skills on a list.*

 ----